Enriching New Zealand-Aotearoa through sustainable tourism growth

 Published: 16 May 2019

-Tourism Minister Kelvin Davis and Conservation Minister Eugenie Sage today released a new Tourism Strategy that aims to enrich New Zealand-Aotearoa through sustainable tourism growth.
+Tourism Minister Kelvin Davis and Conservation Minister Eugenie Sage, have today released a new Tourism Strategy that aims to enrich New Zealand-Aotearoa through sustainable tourism growth.

 “Tourism is a vital part of New Zealand-Aotearoa’s economy and our ongoing prosperity, and connection to the world.
 We want to make sure this remains the case by taking a more deliberate and active approach to managing tourism,” said MBIE Tourism System and Insights Manager - Richard Davies.